Outschool is excited to announce Learner Space, where kids can attend Outschool classes and favorite upcoming classes they want to take.

 As Outschool develops its Learner Community, and sees other examples of learners connecting with each other and building friendships, Brett believes this new dedicated space for learners will make those kinds of happy serendipities even more likely.

 Before, learners had to interact through their parents’ accounts, which could feel awkward, especially for older learners.

 “We hope it’ll be easier and more natural for learners to say, ‘I'm going to engage in this classroom or community conversation because it's my account, and it feels like my space,” Brett said.

-Brett, Megan and the Outschool team are excited for this new space and for the future of the learner experience on Outschool, as the dedicated space for learners becomes a place where learners can discover new topics and classes that they are passionate about, and connect with other kids who share their interests.
+Brett, Megan and the Outschool team are excited for this new space and for the future of the learner experience on Outschool, as Learner Space becomes a place where learners can discover new topics and classes that they are passionate about, and connect with other kids who share their interests.

-For more information about Learner Spaces, see Outschool’s support article here.
+For more information about Learner Space, see Outschool’s support article here.